bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 Beta Is Here!.md

 ## Deprecation

-We deprecate the unfortunate name <code>mod</code> that we used for the <code>%</code> operator, and replace it with <code>rem</code>, which is semantically correct and agrees with existing libraries such as <code>java.math.BigInteger</code>.
+We deprecate the unfortunate name `mod` that we used for the `%` operator, and replace it with `rem`, which is semantically correct and agrees with existing libraries such as `java.math.BigInteger`.
 Deprecation warnings and the tooling will guide you through the migration process.
 ## JavaScript

 It’s simple: the full Kotlin language can be now compiled to JavaScript.
 It doesn’t mean that we have ported all of the JDK into the browser: the language and its Standard Library are not coupled with JDK, but you can use Kotlin strings, collections, sequences, arrays and other core APIs on JS as well as JVM/Android.